 Which makes it no surprise that Chelsea condominiums are among the most sought-after condo listings in Manhattan.
-While there are numerous new construction condominiums in Chelsea, many of the best-loved Chelsea condos strike a distinctly classical note -- the Prime Lofts, for instance, is a luxury Chelsea condo that has taken up residence in what was once a candy factory.
-And new construction condominiums such as 456 West 19th Street pay architectural homage to Chelsea’s pre-war architecture, while delivering some very contemporary comforts and an impressive suite of green building technologies.
-Other Chelsea condominiums are resolutely -- and strikingly -- futuristic, with such High Line-adjacent Chelsea condos as HL23, Nouvel, and the aptly named Chelsea Modern setting the pace for architectural innovation in a luxury Manhattan condominium.
+While there are numerous new construction condominiums in Chelsea, many of the best-loved Chelsea condos strike a distinctly classical note.
+New construction condominiums such as 456 West 19th Street pay architectural homage to Chelsea’s pre-war architecture while delivering some very contemporary comforts and an impressive suite of green building technologies.
+Other Chelsea condominiums are strikingly futuristic, with such High Line-adjacent Chelsea condos as HL23 and Nouvel are setting the pace for architectural innovation in a luxury Manhattan condominium.
 Classic and contemporary, futuristic and traditional, edgy and homey, Chelsea is as label-resistant as ever -- and home to some of the finest condo listings in Manhattan.